-So how do you create multiple value props?
+How do you create multiple strong value propositions?

-To create consistent but different value statements, identify common elements each statement should emphasize (like “affordability”).
+To create consistent but different value statements, identify common elements each statement should emphasize (like “high quality”).

 Then, create a list of the key individual factors for each statement, draft sample statements and compare them.

 To keep your statements consistent, use similar formatting, tones and styles across all propositions.